kitnil/guix-artwork/website/posts/guixdays-arm-hacking.md

 build which should take a big bite out of our build failures.

 Our next test was syncthing for aarch64. `/gnu/store/...-go-1.11.5` exists!
-`/gnu/store/..-syncthing-1.0.0` ... does not. "unknown architecture 'armv7-a'."
+`/gnu/store/..-syncthing-1.0.0` ... does not. "`unknown architecture 'armv7-a'`."
 It seems that Go is confused which architecture it is building for.
 Unfortunately we were reaching the end of our time for hacking, so that will have to wait for another day.
-All that was left now was the test failures on binutils-gold for the ARM systems.
-Some attempts at cargo-culting other code failed (per-architecture tests we had and overriding flags in substitute-keyword-arguments we had, but not together), but after some attempts we were able to create a working package definition we were happy with.
+All that was left now was the test failures on `binutils-gold` for the ARM systems.
+Some attempts at cargo-culting other code failed (per-architecture tests we had and overriding flags in `substitute-keyword-arguments` we had, but not together), but after some attempts we were able to create a working package definition we were happy with.

 ```scheme